 Inhaling the air and holding it with the mind in the navel, nose, and big toes either in twilight or always.
 In this way, the yogi is free from all diseases and fatigue.
 By doing so at the tip of the nose, he will get control over Prana.
 In the middle of the navel, all diseases are conquered.
 At the big toes, the agility of the body comes.

-For the yogi who inhales air through his tongue and drinks it always, there is no fatigue, thirst, and diseases for him.
+For the yogi who inhales air through his tongue and drinks it always, there are no fatigue, thirst, or diseases for him.
 For him who inhales the Prana and drinks it in twilights for three months, his speech becomes scholarly and blessed.
 In six months, all diseases will vanish.
 With passing on the Prana with the aid of the tongue he should restrain it at the root of the tongue.
 For that person who drinks that nectar, all prosperity will come.

 Inhaling the air through Ida and holding it at the center of his eyebrows, the yogi should break and drink the nectar there.
-Even he is afflicted with diseases, he will get relieved from them.
+Even if he is afflicted with diseases, he will get relieved from them.
 If the yogi holds the Prana drawn in the navel and in the sides of the belly even for one Ghatika (24 minutes), he is free from all the diseases.

 During Dawn, noon, and twilight for one month, drawing the Prana through the tongue and holding it in the belly, he should break open the disc of the moon and drink the nectar.
 For him, all kinds of fevers and poisons meet with destruction.
-For him who holds the Prana at the tip of the nose along with the mind for at least one Muhurta (One Muhurta is equal to two Ghatikas or 48 minutes), all the sins accumulated through hundreds of previous births become nullified.
+For him who holds the Prana at the tip of the nose and the mind for at least one Muhurta (One Muhurta is equal to two Ghatikas or 48 minutes), all the sins accumulated through hundreds of previous births become nullified.

 By Samyama on Tara (Pranava), the knowledge of all things is achieved.
 By Samyama on the tip of the nose with the mind, the knowledge of Indra-Loka is gained.
 A Samyama on the place little below, the knowledge of Agni-Loka.
 By Samyama over the eyes with the mind, knowledge of all the worlds.